tastycode-dev/tastycode-dev.github.io/_drafts/american-options-gpu.md

 already a big benefit on the start.
 The question is whether it's faster or at least not that much slower.

-Next, **10x speedup** comes from the number of cores GPU contains.
+Next, **2x speedup** comes from the number of cores GPU contains.
 This is not 100x as we expected from theory, but still a considerable gain.

 Finally, instead of expected 32x speedup by switching from `double` to `float` we get only **2x gain**.
 This is very likely due to that main bottleneck is not computation itself but data transfer (as float-grid is 2x smaller than double-grid).

-Final verdict: GPU is at least **5x faster / cheaper** than CPU to price with finite-difference.
+Final verdict: GPU is **20x cheaper** to price with finite-difference than CPU.

 ## References